everstake/everstake-swqos-docs/README.md

 **Key points:**
  - No API key required.
  - Your transaction must include a “transfer” instruction with [Min Lamports](RESOURCES.md) to one of these Pubkeys: [Tip Payment Accounts](RESOURCES.md).
 Without this instruction, your transaction will be dropped.
+ - Please do not add the tip address to the AddressLookupTable.
  - The endpoint for the Everstake SWQoS RPC is listed in [RPC Endpoints](RESOURCES.md).

 ### How it works